I’m sure you’ve seen it many times that our workplaces tend to be more open and many companies specifically use open-plan offices.

 Why we end up with cubicles

 The Action Office II (or Action Office as it became), was an enormous success for Herman Miller, lifting them from a medium-sized family company to the leading contract furniture business.
 By 2005 total sales of Action Office had reached $5 billion.
-Sadly, many manufacturers with fewer ethics or sensitivity of design, copied the Action Office and tried to gain an edge in the marketplace by shortcuts with fixed (not flexible), semi-enclosed, orthogonal workspaces by the use of rigid partitions and hundreds of millions of square feet of these partition walls were produced.
+Sadly, many manufacturers with fewer ethics or sensitivity of design, copied the Action Office and tried to gain an edge in the marketplace by shortcuts with fixed (not flexible), semi-enclosed, orthogonal workspaces by the use of rigid partitions and hundreds of millions of square metres of these partition walls were produced.
 The result was a poorly created office landscape.
 The bad news for unhappy cubicle dwellers is that the concept isn’t going away any time soon.

 “I am in the closest cubicle to the hallway, so people think nothing of asking me for directions to other people’s offices, the rest rooms, the kitchen.
 Are you kidding?
 I’m not a receptionist.
 I also find that people talk to each other when walking by my cubicle without making any effort to see or hear that I am with an important client on a phone call. so these interruptions and distractions are a big deal for my productivity at work.”